10 of the Hardest Horror Movies to Watch as a Parent

 THE SCENE WITH THE TRUCK.

-It’s just a fictional horror movie, but this scene is so realistic.
+It’s just a fictional horror movie, but it’s such a realistic moment.
 It’s a stark reminder that it takes just seconds for a child to wander off and get into danger when a parent turns their back.
-That a family’s life can change in just minutes.
+That a family’s life can change forever in just minutes.

 And with that…

-Perhaps I’ll skip scary movie night and do that Lord of the Rings marathon instead…
+Perhaps I’ll skip scary movie night and have that Lord of the Rings marathon instead.

 Share your thoughts!